Mesothelioma Cancer Centers

 Baptist Centers for Cancer Care are part of a network of 15 hospitals located throughout the Southeastern U.S., with more than 2,700 affiliated physicians, in addition to home, hospice and psychiatric care, minor medical clinics, and a network of surgery, rehabilitation and other outpatient centers.

-Baptist Centers for Cancer Care offers treatment for all types of cancer, including mesothelioma and other respiratory cancers.
+Baptist Centers for Cancer Care offers treatment for all types of cancer, including thoracic cancers like mesothelioma.
 Services also include surgery, radiation therapy, chemotherapy, stem cell transplantation, and brachytherapy, all of which are available at system facilities throughout the region.